christophuv/PeakBotMRM/documentation/help.md

 ## Set meta-data for files

 It is important to specify some meta-information for the samples.
 This includes whether a sample is a technical necessity or a biological samples.
-To start the meta-data annotation, click on the Edit button in the menu on the left side.
+To start the meta-data annotation, click on the first button in the Edit menu on the left side.
 A dialog will open showing a table.

 Some columns necessary will be provided per default.
 Please fill as many as possible with the respective meta-data of the samples (if applicable).
 To edit a cell, double-click on it and edit its contents.
 To copy the values of one cell to its bottom cells (similar to Excel), select the first cell and the bottom cells.
 Then click on the button 'Fill with first cells' to copy the information of the first cell to its bottom cells.
 To clear the contents of several cells at once, select the cells and then click on 'Rest selected cells'.